JuliusNtale/HillsView/README.md

-# HillsView portifolia
+# HillsView Portfolio
- creating a website for my portfolio and also company
+ Creating a website for my portfolio and also company

 - Responsive Personal Portfolio Website Design Using HTML CSS & JavaScript
 - Includes a light and dark theme.